 It's that time of the year again, while we had to take a year off from our events due to COVID-19 we look forward to welcoming you back to our CCF Golf Classic.
 This club is following CDC guidelines, creating a safe environment for all.

-Please join us on Monday, August 30, 2021 at the Rolling Hills Country Club in Wilton, CT for the 2nd Annual CCF Golf Classic presented in 2021 by Pepsi & Jersey Mikes.
+Please join us on Monday, September 26, 2022 at the Rolling Hills Country Club in Wilton, CT for the John Ellis Memorial Golf Classic (Formerly the Annual CCF Celebrity Golf Classic).
 Proceeds from this tournament will support the work of the CT Cancer Foundation, a non-profit organization that provides financial assistance to CT cancer patients and funds cutting-edge research at Memorial Sloan Kettering Cancer Center.

 Rolling Hills Country Club features a spectacular 18-hole golf course with tee boxes that range from 5,454 yards to 6,737 yards with a slope from the back tees of 139 and a course rating of 73.1.
 The course was originally designed by Alfred Tull in 1960 and was renovated by Roger Rulewich in 2002.